Brett-Tanner/Journal/2023/Dec_23.md

   - [] Pundit permissions
 - [] Add button to generate photo service armband PDF for parties
   - Printable template with kids' names and a color which shows their photo status
+- [] Add close_date field to TimeSlot, saves me having to edit the hash every event

 #### Future Plans